aws-samples/aws-panorama-samples/tools/sideloading/README.md

     **Note:** This is an example.
 Please replace script path, IP address of the device, port number, and path to the "src" directory according to your environment.

+    **Note:** By default, sideloading_cli.py tries to find PEM files from current directory.
+Alternatively you can specify the path with `--cert_key_dir` option.

 1. Under the top directory of your application (where assets / graphs / packages directory exist), hit "`sideloading_cli.py run-app`" command to run application with transfered files.
 Following is an example:

     ```bash